movementlabsxyz/MIP/MIP/mip-74/README.md

 The rate limitation works as follows:

-> [!NOTE]
-> I can convert the following into pseudo code, after we have discussed the algorithm and it makes sense.
+!!! warning I can convert the following into pseudo code, after we have discussed the algorithm and it makes sense.

 **Algorithm for the Native Bridge contract on the source chain**